-The first book take place in 1856 where our main protagonist William Monk has lost his memory in a traffic accident (like in Parasite) and much of the first book is about him discovering who he was and trying to come to terms with who he is now and how the two people are and are not the same person.
+The first book, The Face of a Stranger, take place in 1856 where our main protagonist William Monk has lost his memory in a traffic accident (like in Parasite).
+The first book is about him discovering who he was and trying to come to terms with who he is now and how the two people are and are not the same person.
 We are all different from who we were in the past but it is more acute with a amnesia scenario and it offers an excellent opportunity to explore what makes up our identity.
 Which is apparently a theme I am attracted to right now.

 The mysteries are really interesting and complicated enough to keep me guessing without falling into Agatha Christie territory where the reader has no chance of figuring out what is going on.
 Some of the mysteries relies on physical evidence, others undercover work, others lots of interviews and others again are court room dramas.
 Not all of the books are murder mysteries, though that does tend to be the case.
 Perry uses each mystery to take us into a part of English society that we have yet to visit.
 Real historical events are often the backdrop of the story but rarely steps into centre stage.
 The same goes for historical figures who we meet but does not interact with at length – they are more like camioes.

-The story I am reading right now (Weighed in the Balance) has a disabled young man who is coming to terms with being disabled as one of the supporting cast.
+Currently I am reading Weighed in the Balance, which has a disabled young man who is coming to terms with being disabled as one of the supporting cast.
 In the fiction I am reading that is a really unusual theme to deal with.
 And it is dealt with in a quite compassionate and matter of fact way, that is really nice to see.
 I just finished Weighed In the Balance and I have to say that I was almost unable to put it down the last 30 % of the book.
-I am now reading The Silent Cry which have me quessing.
-It is definatly one of the better ones in the series.
+I am now reading The Silent Cry which have me guessing.
+It is definitely one of the better ones in the series.